opensourcerails-org/site/README.md

 There's a lot of cleaning up that could be done, but in my mad-dash of a weekend project, it's pretty okay.

+## Production requirements

+As of this blame, it hums along nicely with

 ## Todos

 Probably test.